-Warning: Images are stored in a shared storage in file form (e.g. NFS, GlusterFS...) the datastore directories and mount points needs to be configured as a regular shared image datastore, please refer to FileSystem Datastore guide.
-It is a good idea to first deploy a shared FileSystem datastore and once it is working replace the associated System datastore with the LVM one maintaining the shared mount point as described below.
+Warning: Images are stored in a shared storage in file form (e.g. NFS, GlusterFS...) the datastore directories and mount points needs to be configured as a regular shared image datastore, please refer to FileSystem Datastore guide

 • The frontend needs to have access to the images datastore, mounting the associated directory.